7Block Labs

 2.3 Real-Time Monitoring Tools

-• Implement blockchain explorers, node monitoring, and anomaly detection tools like Tenderly, Etherscan alerts, or Forta.
+• Use blockchain explorers, node monitoring, and anomaly detection tools such as Tenderly, Etherscan alerts, or Forta.

-• Set up automatic alerts for suspicious transactions, unusual gas patterns, or contract failures.
+• Create automatic alerts for any dodgy transactions, weird gas patterns, or contract failures.

 3. Infrastructure and Network Optimization